briardew/codas/README.md

 # CoDAS
-This document covers the basics of downloading, compiling, running, and analyzing results from the Constituent Data Assimilation (CoDAS) applied within NASA's Goddard Earth Observing System (GEOS).
+This document covers the basics of downloading, compiling, running, and analyzing results from the Constituent Data Assimilation System (CoDAS) within NASA's Goddard Earth Observing System (GEOS).
 To run CoDAS, you’ll need executables for the GEOS General Circulation Model (GCM) and Gridpoint Statistical Interpolation (GSI).
 These are provided for the NASA Center for Climate Simulation (NCCS) Discover supercomputer in [the Quickstart](#quickstart-on-discover), but can be compiled on other systems from the [GEOS Atmospheric Data Assimilation (ADAS) fixture](https://github.com/GEOS-ESM/GEOSadas) source code.